 x.
 Spoil hotels on Strip.
 All.

-The second obligatory point is the mentioned Las Vegas Downtownor Fremont Street Experience.
-It's just a Strip stripped of money and dignity;) Someone is somewhere to shit, somebody lies somewhere, the smoke of marijuana is whirling around, a bit like a well-known intersection of the murder and the party room, only on a larger scale.
+The second obligatory point is the mentioned Las Vegas Downtown, or Fremont Street Experience.
+This is just a strip stripped of money and dignity;) Someone is somewhere puking, someone is lying somewhere, smoke of cannabis is swirling somewhere, a bit like a cross between a murder shop and a party room, well known to us on a larger scale.

 x.
 Do not die on Freemont Street.